Addiction Treatment

 Our facility

-We believe that recovery is more than just sobriety; it is an opportunity for a fresh start in life.
+We believe that recovery is more than just sobriety; it is an opportunity for a fresh start in life through compassionate, individualized addiction treatment.

-NATC is a premier luxury facility nestled in the Los Angeles Valley, surrounded by California’s breathtaking beaches and mountains.
-Our exclusive twelve-patient capacity ensures a tranquil, open environment where you can focus on healing not just from addiction, but on restoring your well-being.
-We offer our residents the choice of semi-private accommodations, with private rooms available upon request for added comfort.
+NATC is a premier luxury addiction treatment center nestled in the Los Angeles Valley, surrounded by California’s breathtaking beaches and mountains.
+Our exclusive twelve-patient capacity creates a tranquil, open environment where individuals can focus on healing from addiction and restoring overall well-being.
+As a trusted recovery center, we offer residents the choice of semi-private accommodations, with private rooms available upon request for added comfort.

 Addiction Treatment Programs at NATC